WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 Disables randomly selecting available quests each game, and lets all quests be present in one game.
 You need to start a new game for the setting to take effect.

+### `Show Monster Type=0`
+0=disabled, 1=enabled;
+Adds QoL feature that Shows Monster Type in UI.
+When enabled if hovering over a monster that will display the type of monster in the description box in the UI.

 # [Network]

 ### `Bind Address=0.0.0.0`
 Limit what network card to make the game available on when hosting a game.

+### `Port=6112`
+1-65535;
+Set the Port of a multiplayer game to any port from 1-65535.